LKY School 2018 Case Writing Competition for Taiwanese

-- Problem – this should contain information about the case situation and the problem
+- Problem – this should contain information about the case situation and the problem in more detail.

-- Policy Options – this should mention some of the policy options being considered
+- Policy Options – this should mention some of the policy options being considered and related discussion.

 - Exhibits (optional and not part of the word count) – these should include necessary tables, references, graphs, timelines etc. that help to elaborate the case study or provide more detailed data for analysis.